 Although you can also add additional “Slightly agree” and “Slightly disagree” options.

-Likert scale questions don’t always have to range from “Agree” to “Disagree”.
+Likert scale questions don’t always have to range from “Agree” to “Disagree.”
 For example, in the case of this question: “How satisfied are you with our service?"

 You can employ multiple-choice questions when you need quantifiable data that is easy to analyze.
 These questions are the top option if you want to compare preferences, behaviors, or attitudes across a large group, or are conducting surveys in business, academic, or marketing research where consistency matters.

-Avoid leading or loaded questions as they may encourage biased responses.
+Be aware that leading or loaded questions may encourage biased responses.
 Also, don’t include too many similar options that may confuse the respondent and dilute the results.
-Ensure response scales are balanced, such as an equal number of positive and negative options.

 To obtain reliable results from your surveys, design clear questions and choose an appropriate question type and format.